 The pooled funds have underlying custodians, which are appointed by those funds.

 5.2.
-What formal agreements are there with the insurance company and investment manager?
+What formal agreements are there with the insurance company and the investment managers?

 The Trustee has signed a policy document with the buy-in insurance company.
 This sets out the terms of the buy-in policy.